 I’m not earning enough to pay National Insurance (NIC) – will this affect my contributions record?

-If you do not earn at least the Lower Earnings Limit in your job, you will not have get any NIC credits.
-If this is the case and you do not get credits for any other reason (e.g. because you are claiming child benefit) you may want to consider making Class 3 voluntary NIC payments to help protect your contributions record.
+If you do not earn at least the lower earnings limit in your job, you will not have get any NIC credits.
+If this is the case and you do not get credits for any other reason (for example, because you are claiming child benefit) you may want to consider making Class 3 voluntary NIC payments to help protect your contributions record.

 These are quite expensive, so before committing yourself, you should consider if it is necessary to make them in light of how many qualifying years you already have under your belt/your future potential to make up any ‘gaps’.

 You should consult the NIC office or contact the Future Pension Centre to get an indication of your likely pension at retirement age.
 You can also check your state pension through HMRC’s new Personal Tax Account facility.